MartinBrosseau/Projet-7-Groupomania/README.md

 ---

-- Import in database the "base groupo.sql" file
+- Import in database the `"Databse Groupomania.sql"` file

 ##### Backend :